Biophilic Design: Improving Both Architecture & Psychology

 While the incorporation of vegetation in exterior spaces is common, bringing vegetation into interior spaces is where we see the most opportunity for innovation.
-We can look back to the hanging gardens of Babylon for inspiration and bring them indoors to amplify the feeling of connection with nature as well as to improve the indoor air quality.
+We can look back to the hanging gardens of Babylon for inspiration and bring them indoors to amplify the feeling of connection with nature as well as to improve air quality indoors.
 Studies show increased vegetation can increase physical health, performance, productivity and reduce stress.

-The aspect of water in biophilic design should be considered multi-sensory and can be used in buildings to offer connection with movement, sound, touch, sight, and has the added benefit of a calming effect that also inspires creativity.
-This can be accomplished through bodies of water, fountains, aquariums, and simulated rain storms to nurture vegetation.
+The aspect of water in biophilic design should be considered multi-sensory and can be used in buildings to offer connection with movement, sound, touch, sight, and has the added benefit of serving as a calming effect that also inspires creativity.
+This can be accomplished through bodies of water, fountains, aquariums and simulated rainstorms to care for vegetation.
 Water features can also be timed with the natural rhythms of the seasons or even the day to day changes in weather.

-Finally, there is light!
-Indeed, this is our favorite element!
+Finally, there is light—our favorite element!
 Letting the light in may arguably be the most important feature of biophilic design.
-Without light vegetation cannot survive and the same can be said of the inhabitants of the building.
+Without light, vegetation cannot survive and the same can be hypothetically said of the inhabitants of the building.
 Our bodies are governed by circadian rhythms which are regulated by natural light.

 The circadian rhythm does more than tell the body when to wake up and when to go to sleep.
 It also regulates the release of hormones that help the body stay energetic and alert during the daytime and have a healthy, restful sleep at night.
 Unlike natural and biophilic lighting, artificial lighting disrupts the circadian rhythm, leading to problems with attention during the day and restlessness at night.